stencila/website/dev-update-2017-01-13/post.md

 # Markdown extension for execute directives

-Markdown is one of the formats you can use to write and store a Stencila Document (you can also use HTML or Latex but Markdown is the focus of development for now).
+Markdown is one of the formats you can use to write and store a Stencila Document (you can also use HTML or Latex, but Markdown is the focus of development for now).
 Most Markdown parsers don't support the notion of an executable chunk of code - what we call in Stencila an "execute directive".
 So, we've got to come up with a Markdown extension to handle them.

-Markdown has code blocks and Github Flavored Markdown has fenced code blocks.
-For example, you can indicate a block of *static*, example R code like this:
+Markdown has indented code blocks.
+Github Flavored Markdown (GFM) takes this further with fenced code blocks which allow you to specify the language for the code.
+For example, in GFM you can indicate a block of "static" R code like this:

 	```r
 	plot(x,y)
 	```

-RMarkdown uses the slightly different, "braced r" format to indicate a "code chunk", a block of code which will executed, potentially with some options:
+For a block of code which is "dynamic" (i.e it will get executed), RMarkdown uses the slightly different, "braced r" format to indicate a "code chunk", potentially with some options:

 	```{r fig.width=10, echo=FALSE}
 	plot(x,y)
 	```

-For Stencila, because the [execution model](http://blog.stenci.la/chunks-n-funcs/) is more similar to the traditional function call of a programming language it feels appropriate to use the traditional function call syntax with parentheses...
+In Stencila, because the [execution model](http://blog.stenci.la/chunks-n-funcs/) is more similar to the traditional function call of a programming language, it feels appropriate to use the traditional function call syntax with parentheses...

-Execute with no input variables (as above but the parentheses indicate this will actually get executed),
+Execute with no input variables (as above but the parentheses indicate this will get executed),

 	```r()
 	plot(x,y)